gpavanb1/SplitNewton/README.md

 | Split Newton    |    9 seconds |  32   |
 | Newton |  not converged > 1 min  | NA  |

+## How to test?
+You can run tests with the `pytest` framework

+The coverage reports can be generated with `pytest-cov` using `pytest --cov=splitnewton`

 ## Whom to contact?